 Enterprise Singapore would need to do an initial assessment.
 Please note that meeting the above criteria does not automatically mean that a company will be approved upon application.
 These criteria will serve as the requirements to qualify for the initial assessment by the officer in charge.

-If you would like to know more about Bestar services or the issues discussed, please contact:
+If you would like to know more about our services or the issues discussed, please contact Bestar.

 How Bestar can help